google/open-location-code/docs/specification.md

 The longitude number must be normalised to be in the range -180 to 180.

+### Code length

+The minimum valid length of an Open Location Code is two digits.
+The maximum length of an Open Location Code is 15 digits.

+Below 10 digits, only even numbers are valid lengths.

+The default length for most purposes is 10 digits.

 ### Most significant 10 digits

 Summary: